rabblerouser/group-mail-receiver/README.md

 #### Initial

-To create all the AWS resources, run `deploy.sh`, which uses terraform.
+To create/modify the AWS resources involved with this lambda, run `deploy.sh`, which uses terraform.
 This repo is a little different from most of the others, because it contains its own terraform code, rather than having it in the `infra` repo.
 It's just a little something we're trying out.

 #### Updating the lambda code